Doubly Optimal Policy Evaluation for Reinforcement Learning

 \subsection{GridWorld}

-For a Gridworld with size $n$, its width, height, and time horizon $T$ are all set to $n$.
+For a Gridworld with size $n$, we set its width, height, and time horizon all to be $n$.
 The number of states in this Gridworld environment scales cubically with $n$, offering a suitable tool to test algorithm scalability.
-We choose Gridworld with $n^3 = 1,000$ and $n^3 = 27,000$, which are the largest Gridworld environment tested among related works \citep{jiang2015doubly, hanna2017data, liu2024efficient}.
-There are four possible actions: up, down, left, and right.
-After taking an action, the agent has a $0.9$ probability of moving accordingly and a $0.1$ probability of moving uniformly at random.
-If the agent runs into a boundary, the agent stays in its current location.
+We choose Gridworld with $n^3 = 1,000$ and $n^3 = 27,000$, the largest Gridworld environment tested among related works \citep{jiang2015doubly, hanna2017data, liu2024efficient}.
+There are four possible actions: left, right, up, and down.
+After the agent takes an action, it has a probability of $0.9$ to move accordingly and a probability of $0.1$ to move uniformly at random.
+If runs into a boundary, the agent stays in its current location.
 The reward function $r(s, a)$ is randomly generated.
 We consider $30$ randomly generated target policies.
-The ground truth policy performance is estimated using the on-policy Monte Carlo method by running each target policy for $10^6$ episodes.
-We test two different sizes of the Gridworld with a number of $1,000$ and $27,000$ states.
+We generate the ground truth policy performance using the on-policy Monte Carlo method, running each target policy for $10^6$ episodes.
+We test two different environment sizes of the Gridworld, one with $1,000$ states and $27,000$ states.
 The offline dataset of both environments contains $1,000$ episodes generated by a set of random policies.
 To learn functions $q_{\pi,t}$ and $u_{\pi,t}$, we split the offline data into a training set and a test set.
 We tune all hyperparameters offline based on Fitted Q-learning loss on the test set.
 We choose a one-hidden-layer neural network and test the neural network size with $[64,128,256]$ and choose $64$ as the final size.
 We test the learning rate for Adam optimizer with $[1\text{e}^{-5},1\text{e}^{-4},1\text{e}^{-3},1\text{e}^{-2}]$ and choose to use the default learning rate $1\text{e}^{-3}$ as learning rate for Adam optimizer \citep{kingma2014adam}.
 All benchmark algorithms are learned using their reported hyperparameters \citep{jiang2015doubly, liu2024efficient}.
 Each policy has 30 independent runs, resulting in $30 \cdot 30 = 900$ total runs.
-Therefore, each curve in Figure \ref{fig:gridworld} is averaged from 900 different runs over a wide range of policies indicating strong statistical significance.
+Therefore, each curve in Figure \ref{fig:gridworld} is averaged from 900 different runs over a wide range of policies, showing a strong statistical significance.